Here's A Little Bit About Me

 I’ve had hard times

-- Until about 15 years later.
-I started an insurtech - Agency Revolution.
-It was designed to do something I believed deeply in: strengthen the relationship between agents and their customer base
+About 15 years later, I started an insurtech - Agency Revolution.
+It was designed to do something I believed deeply in: strengthen the relationship between agents and their customer base.

-- I almost lost it all.
-Dipping into my 401(k) seven times.
-Getting loans from friends and 'unusual places.'
-Selling little chunks of my business.
+I almost lost it all.
+Dipping into my 401(k) seven times, getting loans from friends and “unusual places,” and even selling little chunks of my business.

-- I learned more in three years than I did in the previous thirty.
+I learned more in three years than I did in the previous thirty.
 And, we scaled.
-And, then I sold to a private equity firm.
+Then, I sold it to a private equity firm.

 I care enough to be critical

-- The industry has undergone consolidation and contraction before.
-Agents have suffered a 'thinning of the herd' before.
+The industry has undergone consolidation and contraction before.

 I’m not just ‘Mr. Insurance Marketing.’